n1tk/accord/README.md

 You can change the default backup location by passing the ``-d`` or ``--directory`` option to the command, followed by the desired path.

+**NOTE:** You must use the same directory for both the backup and restore operations.
+So, if you specify a different backup directory (e.g., ``/usr/local/backups``), you must use the same directory when performing a restore.

-In addition you can also specify to create a tar file of the backup directory by giving the ``--archive`` flag.
-This will create a tar.gz file in the ``[BACKUP_DIRECTORY]`` that is date and timestamped, and includes all of backed up files and secrets.
+You can also add the ``--archive`` flag to the backup command, to create a .tar file of the backup directory.
+This will create a timestamped ``.tar.gz`` file in the ``[BACKUP_DIRECTORY]`` that includes all the backed up files and secrets.

 ```sh
 accord -a backup --archive
 ```

-**Note:** If you chose a different backup directory then you must use the same directory on a restore.
-For instance if I chose to use /usr/local/backups for the backup, then I would need to use the same directory on the restore.

-You can also choose to backup **only** the Anaconda Enterprise repositories that have been mirrored, to move them from one cluster to another.
+You can also choose to backup **only the Anaconda Enterprise repositories that have been mirrored**, to move them from one cluster to another.
 Instead of mirroring on each installed cluster, you can perform the mirror on one AE5 cluster, then backup and restore the repositories across all AE5 clusters in an environment.

 In this case, include the following options with the ``backup`` command: